-The mission of the Public Works Department is to provide exceptional public transportation, stormwater management, flood control and subdivision development services to the citizens of Norman.
+The mission of the Public Works Department is to provide exceptional transportation, stormwater management, flood control and subdivision development services to the citizens of Norman.

 The Public Works Department is organized into the Administrative level to include the Director of Public Works and a Management Analyst and 6 functional divisions: Engineering, Fleet, Streets, Stormwater Quality & Maintenance, Traffic Control and Transit & Parking.
-The Department delivers public transportation, stormwater management, flood control and subdivision development services through development facilitation, construction, rehabilitation and the operation and maintenance of critical public infrastructure.
+The Department delivers transportation, stormwater management, flood control and subdivision development services through development facilitation, construction, rehabilitation and the operation and maintenance of critical public infrastructure.
 It also supports every municipal department through specification development, acquisition assistance and maintenance of the City vehicle and equipment fleet.

 Mission: The Mission of the Administration Division is to provide management support to the Engineering, Fleet, Stormwater, Streets, Traffic Control and Transit & Parking Divisions.

 - Evaluate and identify present and future community needs, establish priorities, formulate long and short range public works plan.
 Research, develop and implement new strategies for innovative and improved service.

 - Ensure all work is performed in conformance with appropriate standards and specifications and maintain awareness of federal and state regulations as they apply to various areas within the Public Works Department.

 - Establish goodwill and resolve/respond to various issues by attending meetings, and through correspondence with various County, State and Federal regulatory agencies, civic and business associations, representatives of the press, City officials, citizens, and other City departments.

 - Improve the appearance of the community through implementation of specific projects and programs.